Dance improvisation: Break dance

 B-boying features a heavily improvisational style based on cyclic movement patterns.
 Many styles of b-boying exist, and dance crews will often choreograph performances for specific songs.
 Individual performances are more commonly improvised due to the nature of the dance.

 Lindy Hop

 Lindy Hop is generally an eight-count swing dance, developed in large part by Frankie Manning, and includes a large amount of improvisation.
-Once a dancer has learned a variety of swing dance moves, ranging from West Coast Swing to Charleston to Balboa, the dancer will often combine any and all the moves he or she knows of these styles of dance, as well as add his or her own dance style, or make up new dance moves or aerials.
+Once a dancer has learned a variety of swing dance moves, ranging from West Coast Swing to Charleston to Balboa, the dancer will often combine any and all the moves they know of these styles of dance, as well as add their own dance style, or make up new dance moves or aerials.
 Because of its improvisational nature, lindy hop heavily relies on lead and follow connection, rather than each partner knowing the steps and doing them together.

 Post-modern dance and contact improvisation

 In the 1970s, Judson Church dancer and choreographer Steve Paxton, in collaboration with other post-modern dancers, developed Contact Improvisation.
 "Contact improv" is an un-codified, somatic technique that serves as a framework for collective improvisation.
 It involves multiple dancers who explore movement together by supporting each other's weight, maintaining contact with each other, and bringing their attention to the point or points of contact between them.
 Unlike the pas de deux of classical ballet, in which the male partner lifts and supports the female, contact improvisation does not assign differential roles to each dancer.
 There are no officially codified or standardized movements, but partners commonly lift, carry, fall onto or off of, caress, and lean on each other.

 Contact improvisation is sometimes used by post-modern choreographers to generate or develop choreography.